azlibdar/hoocs/README.md

 #### Add Configuration File:

-This will create `hoocs.json` in the root of your project and It will help you set destination paths for hooks.
+This will create `hoocs.json` in the root of your project and help you set destination paths for hooks.

 ```shell
 npx hoocs init